HewlettPackard/structex/README.md

 ### Endianness

-Little-endian (default) or big-endian tags support for integer and unsigned integer types `little:""`
+Little-endian (default) or big-endian tags are supported for integer and unsigned integer types.

+`little:""`

 `big:""`